codefresh-io/docs.codefresh.io/_docs/single-sign-on/team-sync.md

-### Team-sync with Codefresh pipelines
+### Manual team-sync with Codefresh pipelines

-Both automated and manual team-syncs are possible only if the option is support for your IdP in Codefresh.

-To implement team-sync also for providers without this option, you can use Codefresh pipelines.
+As an alternative to manually syncing teams on demand via the Codefresh CLI, you can manually sync teams using Codefresh pipelines.

+>**NOTE**:
+ >Make sure that there are no [domain restrictions on the email address](#manual-team-sync-and-email-domain-restrictions).

 A pipeline makes it possible to run team-sync periodically as a job.
-Use the CLI as a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/), as in the example below.
+You can use the CLI as a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/), as in the example below.
 You can create a Git repository with a [codefresh.yml]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/) file with the following content:

 ```yaml